 We have reconceptualized the measurement of beta diversity as a geometric hypervolume.
 We have shown the connections of our new measure to existing variance- and information-based measures.
 Our geometric approach provides a unified way to measure beta diversity that can deal with duplications in presence/absence data, temporal change, turnover, nestedness, species and functional complementarity.
 We demonstrated its application to two datasets and the novel insights it offers.
 We have provided the tools needed to apply our approach.
-We hope these measures will be widely tested and applied and provide insights into the structure and function of metacommunities.
+This new framework has the potential to deepen our understanding of biodiversity patterns and processes across scales by explicitly considering the complex interactions and non-additivity inherent in ecological systems.